-- 1. The Notes have been accepted for clearance through Euroclear, Clearstream, Luxembourg and DTC.
-The Common Code for the Regulation S Notes is 084207853, and the International Securities Identification Number ("ISIN") for the Regulation S Notes is XS0842078536.
-The CUSIP number of the Rule 144A Notes is 92909M AF7, the ISIN of the Rule 144A Notes is US 92909MAF77 and the Common Code for the Rule 144A Notes is 084207985. - 2.
+- 1. The Notes have been accepted for clearance through Euroclear and Clearstream Luxembourg.
+The Common Code for the Notes is 086356929, and the International Securities Identification Number ("ISIN") for the Notes is XS0863569298. - 2.
 Application has been made to the Irish Stock Exchange for the Notes to be admitted to the Official List and to trading on the Main Securities Market, through the Listing Agent, Arthur Cox Listing Services Limited ("ACLSL").
 ACLSL is acting solely in its capacity as listing agent for the Issuer in relation to the Notes and is not itself seeking admission to the Official List of the Irish Stock Exchange or trading on the Main Securities Market for the purposes of the Prospectus Directive. - 3.
-It is expected that the admission of the Notes to the Official List and trading on the Main Securities Market will take place on or about October 17, 2012, subject to the issuance of the Global Notes. - 4.
-For so long as any Notes are outstanding, copies (and English translations where the documents in question are not in English) of the following documents may be obtained free of charge in physical form at the registered office of the Issuer and specified offices of the Trustee and the Principal Paying Agent during normal business hours on any weekday (Saturdays, Sundays and public holidays excepted): - the audited consolidated financial statements of the Group as of and for the years ended December 31, 2011, 2010 and 2009; - the interim consolidated financial statements of the Group as of and for the six months ended June 30, 2012; - the annual accounts and report of the Issuer as at and for the years ended June 30, 2011, 2010 and 2009; - the charter of VTB and the Articles of Incorporation of the Issuer; - the Trust Deed (including the forms of the Global Notes and Definitive Notes); - the Agency Agreement; - the Loan Agreement; - the Base Prospectus (as supplemented from time to time); and - this Drawdown Prospectus, together with any supplement hereto.
+It is expected that the admission of the Notes to the Official List and trading on the Main Securities Market will take place on or about December 11, 2012, subject to the issuance of the Notes. - 4.
+For so long as any Notes are outstanding, copies (and English translations where the documents in question are not in English) of the following documents may be obtained free of charge in physical form at the registered office of the Issuer and specified offices of the Trustee and the Principal Paying Agent during normal business hours on any weekday (Saturdays, Sundays and public holidays excepted): - the audited consolidated financial statements of the Group as of and for the years ended December 31, 2011, 2010 and 2009; - the interim consolidated financial statements of the Group as of and for the six months ended June 30, 2012; - the annual accounts and report of the Issuer as at and for the years ended June 30, 2011, 2010 and 2009; - the charter of VTB and the Articles of Incorporation of the Issuer; - the Trust Deed (including the forms of the Global Notes and Definitive Notes); - the Agency Agreement; - the Loan Supplement; - the Base Prospectus (as supplemented from time to time); and - this Drawdown Prospectus, together with any supplement hereto.